Do you know how to greet a Russian? How vodka should be served? Here’s our brief introduction to Russian etiquette.

 Special occasions, such as birthdays, weddings and holidays are always accompanied by feasting.
 It’s common to sit down for a large meal with many courses to celebrate for hours.

 The most elaborate rituals are drinking vodka (which is always drunk straight and chilled), accompanied by a pickled food.
-Toasts are often long and elaborate, and can be light-hearted or serious, depending on the nature of the occasion
+Russian etiquette means that toasts are often long and elaborate, and can be light-hearted or serious, depending on the nature of the occasion

 Older Russians have quite a pessimistic view about future.
 However, younger urban Russians have obtained a more Western outlook on life.